skalidindi53/Wendor-SparksHackathon/README.md

 ## Acknowledgments
 A special thanks to the SparksHackathon organizers and all the mentors who provided support and guidance during the event.

+## Future Updates
+Wendor aims to be a community-driven platform, and we have a roadmap full of exciting enhancements that reflect this philosophy.
+Here's what you can look forward to in the future:

+- **User-Contributed Locations**: We plan to empower users to add additional vending machines and water fountains to the map.
+This will create a comprehensive and community-curated database, ensuring that everyone can find what they need on campus.
+- **Reviews and Ratings**: In a later update, users will be able to add reviews and ratings to the vending machines and water fountains.
+These collaborative responses will foster community engagement and provide valuable insights.
+- **Community-Led Maintenance**: By gathering reviews and ratings, Wendor will help the community distinguish which vending machines require repairing and upgrades.
+This feature exemplifies our core belief: this service is done by the community, for the community.